bachagas/aGroup/README.md

 node server.js
 ```

-And everything has worked if can tap the app up and alive in [http://localhost:3030](http://localhost:3030) ;-)
+And everything has worked if can go to [http://localhost:3030](http://localhost:3030) and the app is up and alive ;-)